How to Find the Best Garden Centre Near You (UK Guide)

 Healthy, Well-Cared-For Plants

 First of all, look closely at the plants themselves.
-A good local garden centre usually takes pride in its stock.
-As a result, the plants should look strong, healthy, and properly maintained.
+A good local garden centre usually takes pride in its stock, so the plants should look strong, healthy, and properly maintained.

 Healthy plants are typically: